 Here’s a brief overview of how a game of roller derby is played.

 Roller derby is a competitive sport.
 Two teams of up to 14 rostered skaters compete against each other for points.
 A bout is comprised of two 30 minute halves.
-Each 30 minute half is broken into up to two minute long “jams”.
-There is 30 seconds to change lines between each jam.
+Each 30 minute half is broken into up to two-minute long “jams”.
+There are 30 seconds to change lines between each jam.
 Each team sends five skaters onto the track: a jammer, a pivot, and three blockers (see diagram).

 The jammers are the only member of each team who can score points.
 The pivots are essentially the blockers in charge; they are responsible for setting the pace and strategy.
 The blockers are the main offense and defense who try to assist their own jammer while stopping the opposing jammer.